Product Owner vs Product Manager: What's the Difference?

 Product Owner vs Product Manager – A Responsibility Comparison

-The difference between a product owner and product manager is usually fluid – it might vary from company to company based on their size, industry, goals, and priorities.
+The difference between a product owner and product manager is usually fluid – it might vary based on their size, industry, goals, and priorities.

 However, the Scrum guide isn’t applicable in all cases.
 In bigger and established companies where there are already a lot of products in place, product owners play a secondary role to product managers.